Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 \subsubsection{The polygon invariant and the twisting index invariant}

-The polygon invariant is the invariant which is directly analogous to the Delzant polygon in the toric case and the twisting index is an integer label on each focus-focus fiber which encodes how the semiglobal (in a neighborhood of a fiber) model of the focus-focus point relates to the global toric momentum map used to generate the polygon.
-The different choices of toric momentum map produce a family of polygons and thus the component of the twisting index associated to a single focus-focus fiber may change depending on this choice, but the difference of twisting index components of focus-focus fibers does not depend on the choice of polygon.
-This is because different choices of polygon can only change the sequence of integers which is the twisting index by the addition of a common integer, and for this reason we are able to also define the twisting index class.
+The polygon invariant is the invariant which is directly analogous to the Delzant polygon in the toric case and the twisting index is an integer label on each focus-focus f\/iber which encodes how the semiglobal (in a neighborhood of a f\/iber) model of the focus-focus point relates to the global toric momentum map used to generate the polygon.
+The dif\/ferent choices of toric momentum map produce a family of polygons and thus the component of the twisting index associated to a~single focus-focus f\/iber may change depending on this choice, but if the system has more than one focus-focus point then the dif\/ference of twisting index components of focus-focus f\/ibers does not depend on the choice of polygon.
+This is because dif\/ferent choices of polygon can only change the sequence of integers which is the twisting index by the addition of a~common integer, and for this reason we are able to also def\/ine the twisting index class (f\/irst introduced in~\cite[Def\/inition 3.7]{PaSTMetric2015}, and def\/ined in the present paper in Def\/inition~\ref{def_twistingindexclass}).
 The polygon and twisting index invariants are described together because the choice of common integer added to the twisting index is related to the polygon.

 In general, the momentum map image of a semitoric system does not have to be a polygon and does not even have to be convex, but in~\cite{VN2007} the author was able to recover a family of convex polygons which take the place of the Delzant polygon in the semitoric case.